prasanth30/DevRev-InterIIT/README.md

 # AI Agent 007 :Tooling for success
 The project aims to enhance the capabilities of Large Language Models by enabling them to generate a specific set of tools in response to a given query or task.
-This challenge was presented as a problem statement during the DevRev at Inter IIT Tech Meet 12.0.

 ## Problem Statement
 A Language model L has a set of tools T, and a user query Q is given.
 To answer query Q, we